Worksheet 11

 • normal quantile plot of residuals

-• residuals vs each of the explanatory variables (all of them, not just the ones in your final model).
+• residuals vs each of the explanatory variables.

 Solution